Module 1

 How did we get here?

-CYA is not compliance.
-Documenting concerns protects you personally in a narrow sense — but it actively harms the organisation by creating a paper trail of known, unaddressed risk.
-"My legal team said it was fine" isn't a defence when deployers bear independent obligations.
-And every candidate processed after your memo is a candidate NovaTech knowingly exposed to a potentially discriminatory system.
+CYA isn't compliance.
+Documenting concerns protects you personally in a narrow way — and actively harms the organisation by creating a paper trail of known, unaddressed risk.
+"My legal team said it was fine" isn't a defence when deployers carry their own obligations.
+And every candidate processed after your memo is one NovaTech knowingly exposed to a potentially discriminatory system.

-Deployers have independent obligations under the AI Act.
-Deferring to the vendor's legal interpretation doesn't discharge those duties.
-When you have evidence of risk and document it without acting, you've created the worst possible regulatory position: proven knowledge plus continued deployment.
-The AI Act doesn't recognise "I wrote a memo" as risk mitigation.
+Deployers have their own obligations under the AI Act.
+Deferring to the vendor's lawyer doesn't get you off the hook.
+Document a risk without acting on it, and you've built the worst possible regulatory position: proven knowledge plus continued deployment.
+The AI Act doesn't treat "I wrote a memo" as risk mitigation.

 In the previous situation, the key issue was recognising that TalentScreen AI processes job applications.